Events

 In conversation with:

 Daniel Baumann is an art historian and curator based in Basel, Switzerland.
-He is the former director of Kunsthalle Zurich and co-curator of the 2013 Carnegie International in Pittsburgh, where The Playground Project was first ocmmissioned.
+He is the former director of Kunsthalle Zurich and co-curator of the 2013 Carnegie International in Pittsburgh, where The Playground Project was first presented.
 His writing has appeared in Artforum, Spike and other art publications.